MaartenJongeneel/Paper-Tossing/README.md

     <p>Figure 5: Resulting rest-poses of three random selected experiments with Box005 and Box006.
 Details in the paper.</p>
 </div>

+The predictability performance of the simulators is measured in terms of the rest-pose error.
+These errors show, considering the parameters obtained via the trajectory based cost function, a position error in the order of 5-10 cm, and a orientation error in the order of 8-16 degrees over a tossing trajectory of about 1.2 meters, with boxes whose maximum dimension is about 20cm.
+These errors are, considering the application at hand, rather small, and suggest that nonsmooth dynamics models can indeed be used to predict the rest-pose of box-tosses in logistics.

 # Installation
 The code of this repository is all written in MATLAB and can directly be pulled from this repository.
 The datasets as written under [Requirements](#requirements) should be downloaded and placed in the [data](/data/) folder.